AshKetchumza/flask_crud_api_demo/readme.md

-# Python RESTful API using Flask & SQL Alchemy & Marshmallow
+# Python RESTful API using Flask & SQLAlchemy & Marshmallow

-> Create, read, update and delete objects from a SQLite DB
+> Create, read, update and delete objects from a SQLite DB via a RESTful API written in Python, using Flask, SQLite, SQLAlchemy & Marshmallow

 ## Quick Start